 Hart's War is a 2002 World War II drama directed by Gregory Hoblit and starring Bruce Willis, Colin Farrell and Terrence Howard.Lt.
-Hart (Wills) is captured in the beginning of the Battle of the Bulge and sent to a POW Camp.
+Hart (Farrell) is captured in the beginning of the Battle of the Bulge and sent to a POW Camp.
 An escape attampt is hatching, and a prisoner is murdered to cover it up, so it's up to Hart to conduct the court martial.

 Provides examples of the following: